Jack Wilshere – West Ham and England

 Welcome to our page dedicated to mercurial talent, Jack Wilshere.
-Prone to injury, it will be interesting to see if Gareth Southgate selects him for the 2018 World Cup in Russia.
-His talent cannot be questioned but his longevity can be.
+Prone to injury, Wilshere has recently announced he will be moving to West Ham after falling out of favour at Arsenal.
 Take a look at this Talent Scout post from our September 2009 issue.

 Talent Scout (October 2009)